ElektraInitiative/libelektra/doc/decisions/manpages.md

 ## Problem

-Our manpages are written as markdown in doc/help and then converted to roff and stored in doc/man.
+Our manpages are written as Markdown in doc/help and then converted to roff and stored in doc/man.
 Storing generated files is annoying, as it requires:

 - developers to always update generated files if the sources are changed